rledford/wiser-connector/README.md

 {x: 10.2, y: 256.9, z: 34.0}
 ```

-The `zones` property is an array of objects which describes which zones the tag is currently in.
+The `zones` property is an array of objects that describe which zones the tag is currently in.

 Example: